DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

 ### 4. External Order Cancellation

-- **Risk**: If a user places an order through our platform but cancels it externally, they lose the unsettled fees
+- **Risk**: If a user places an order through our platform but cancels it externally (e.g., on another platform that doesn't integrate the Deepbook Wrapper), they lose the ability to claim unsettled fees.
 - **Reason**: Once an order ceases to exist in the order book, there's no way to retrieve information about it

 ## Key Security Feature